 Frugal Living Podcast: Financial Freedom Part 1

-In this episode of the Frugal Living podcast, host Jim Markus talks with Jamila Souffrant, the creator and host of the Journey to Launch, a podcast about financial freedom and independence.
-You can listen to the Frugal Living Podcast here, Apple Podcasts, on Spotify, on Amazon, on Anchor.fm, or anywhere you go to find podcasts.
+In this episode of Frugal Living, host Jim Markus talks with Jamila Souffrant, the creator and host of Journey to Launch, a podcast about financial freedom and independence.
+You can listen to Frugal Living with Jim Markus here, on Apple Podcasts, on Spotify, on Amazon, on Anchor.fm, or anywhere you go to find podcasts.

 In This Post

 - What is Journey to Launch?